-Deborah Bronnert was appointed Director-General Economic and Global Issues at the Foreign and Commonwealth Office in January 2016.
+Deborah Bronnert was appointed Director-General Economic and Global Issues at the Foreign & Commonwealth Office (FCO) in April 2017.

-Previous to her current post, Deborah was the FCO’s Chief Operating Officer from September 2014 to December 2015.
-She was HM Ambassador to Zimbabwe from 2011 to 2014.
+Previous to her current post, Deborah was the FCO’s Director-General for Economic and Consular and its Chief Operating Officer from January 2016 to March 2017.
+She was the Ambassador to Zimbabwe from 2011 to 2014.

-Deborah has also served in Moscow as Counsellor Economic (2002-2005), been a member of a Commission Cabinet (1995-1999) and worked in the UK Permanent Representation to the EU in Brussels (1991 to 1993).
+Deborah has also served in Moscow as Counsellor Economic (2002 to 2005), been a member of a Commission Cabinet (1995 to 1999) and worked in the UK Permanent Representation to the EU in Brussels (1991 to 1993).
 In London she served as Director Global & Economic Issues, and the G8 Foreign Affairs Sous-Sherpa, and prior to that as a Head of Department on Europe.
 Deborah has also worked in the Department of the Environment.

 Director General, Economic and Global Issues